 To make sure you don't miss a step, develop a marketing action plan.
-The sample provided (template available at animalsheltering.org/actionplan) is part timeline and part checklist for your individual strategies (outreach events and agency wide specials won't be included).
+The sample provided (download it at animalsheltering.org/ actionplan) is part timeline and part checklist for your individual strategies (outreach events and agency-wide specials won't be included).
 Some basics should be in place early for all adoption-track animals.
 New strategies should kick in as time passes.
-This is just one example.
+Note that this is just one example.
 The strategies and timeline will vary by agency, but the goal is to help every animal find a good match as soon as possible.